roncli/roncli.com/README.md

 8. Add /roncli.com/server/privateConfig.js.
 See below for file contents.
 9. Apply the following patches:
-    - https://github.com/desmondmorris/node-twitter/pull/59 - This fixes a bug with the ```twitter``` module when used in strict mode.
     - https://github.com/joeybaker/remapify/pull/26 - This fixes a bug with the ```remapify``` module in order to use it with the ```grunt-browserify``` module.
 10. If using [iisnode](https://github.com/tjanczuk/iisnode):
     - Point an IIS application to the inner /roncli.com directory